 - do your feet turn out as you squat?

 - does the body weight distribution in your feet roll to one side?

-If in watching the video you recognize less-than-stellar form, you know that today’s workout had better include some active stretching and passive stretching!
+While watching the video of yourself, if you recognize less-than-stellar form, you know that today’s training needs to include some active stretching and passive stretching!

 A good, customized mobility routine will not only prevent future injury but – over time – will also resolve pain and optimize your athletic performance at the gym or in any sports you play – including golf, tennis, and soccer.

 Of course, you should proceed cautiously.
 Though stretching tight areas can be uncomfortable, it shouldn’t be extremely painful.
 When stretching:

 - but extreme pain is always wrong and to be avoided;

 - I also encourage you to consult your medical doctor to get the all-clear before beginning any significant changes to how you move or how you eat.